suffolklibraries/sljekyll/_events/aldeburgh-2017-07-12-get-connected.md

 breadcrumb: y
 ---

-Come to the launch of Aldeburgh Library's iPad lending scheme to reserve an iPad to borrow, get some computer advice and find out how to access digital books, audiobooks, music and magazines with your library card.
+Get some computer advice and find out how to access digital books, audiobooks, music and magazines with your library card.